immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **Latency Impact of Distance:**

-Network latency is bounded by speed of light:
+Network latency is fundamentally bounded by the speed of light in fiber:

 $$T_{propagation} \geq \frac{d}{c \times 0.67}$$

 where \\(d\\) is distance, \\(c\\) is speed of light, 0.67 accounts for fiber optic refractive index.